Anyone knows wich is the best way and nearest place to make a lunch break when we are visiting the Angkor complex?

 If price is a concern, take your own food and drink from Siem Reap.

-But there are many places to eat close to the temples. about 8 years ago
+But there are many places to eat close to the temples. over 8 years ago

 I understand that you want to get good value for money etc, but by buying from the local vendors, then you are contributing back to the economy.
 I agree that we pay over-inflated prices but if we can make it to Cambodia, then surely we can afford to pay a couple of dollars for our sandwiches or water.